ingadhoc/product/product_price_currency/README.rst

 To use this module, you need to:

 #.
-Set in product price type in "Other Currency", set de currency and price.
+Set Planned Price base on "Currency Change", set de currency and price.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas